 On January 30, the World Health Organization labeled coronavirus (COVID-19) “a public health emergency of international concern”.
-As of March 6, the coronavirus count has surpassed 100,000 confirmed cases, worldwide, raising fresh questions about how companies and individuals plan to adapt to growing public health concerns around travel and working in close contact.
+At the beginning of March, the coronavirus count had already surpassed 100,000 confirmed cases worldwide and continues to grow, raising fresh questions about how companies and individuals plan to adapt to growing public health concerns around travel and working in close contact.

 As these global coronavirus fears intensify, businesses are seeking solutions to manage their increasingly remote workforce.
 In response to the rapid spread of coronavirus and subsequent public health concerns, some companies have canceled events, suspended non-essential travel, and many are asking their employees to work from home.